funzeye/Terraform/style/README.md

 ## Rules to Follow:
 1. If a mixin has 0 arguments then change it to a placeholder - makes for DRYer CSS.
 2. If mixins, functions, and variables are specific to a particluar partial file then consider moving them into that file
-3. Never go more then 3 levels deep with our nesting
+3. Never go more then 3 levels deep with your nesting